m62624/get_chunk/README.md

 # How it works

 The `calculate_chunk` function in the `ChunkSize` enum determines the optimal chunk size based on various parameters.
 Here's a breakdown of how the size is calculated:

+The variables `prev` and `now` represent the previous and current read time, respectively.

+**prev:**

+*Definition:* `prev` represents the time taken to read a piece of data in the previous iteration.

+**now:**

+*Definition:* `now` represents the current time taken to read the data fragment in the current iteration.

 1. **Auto Mode:**
    - If the previous read time (`prev`) is greater than zero: